PlasticRanger

 Advantages of PP

-• Good fatigue resistance also makes it eligible to be used in many products like live hinging and shampoo lits where any bending is not allowed.
+• Good fatigue resistance also makes it eligible for use in many products like live hinging and shampoo lits where bending is not allowed.

 • Resistance to biological conditions like retrogression, fungi, algae, and bacteria.

-• High electricity resistance is another handy benefit of polypropylene as it makes it compatible with manufacturing electrical components.
+• High electricity resistance is another handy benefit of polypropylene, making it compatible with manufacturing electrical components.

 • Polypropylene is inexpensive compared to other thermoplastic materials like PET, PS, and LDPE.

-• PP is completely recyclable, making it even more inexpensive to process without hurting the environment.
+• PP is entirely recyclable, making it even more inexpensive to process without hurting the environment.

 How To Recycle PP?